List of flag bearers for the United States at the Olympics: Foreign-born representatives

 Several foreign-born athletes have represented the United States at the opening ceremonies.
 Irishman Pat McDonald immigrated to the U.S. and was the first in 1920 and he, at the age of 42, became the oldest Olympic track & field champion.
 Though he did not compete, he also went on to lead the U.S. team at the following Summer Olympics.

 Rolf Monsen, a multi-discipline Winter sports athlete born in Oslo, Norway, immigrated to the U.S. and competed as an American in 1928 and 1932.
 He qualified for the 1936 Games and though an injury prevented him from taking part, he was still chosen to carry the flag.

 The American team at the 1936 Summer Games were led by Berlin-born, highly regarded gymnast Al Jochim who immigrated to the U.S.

 Olga Fikotová was a discus-thrower at the 1956 Summer Olympics and the only athlete to win a gold medal for her home country Czechoslovakia in that year.
-She began a much-publicised romance with American athlete Harold Connolly, much to the frustration of the Communist authorities.
+She began a much-publicised romance with American athlete Hal Connolly, much to the frustration of the Communist authorities.
 Fikotová was accused of being a traitor and the Czechoslovak Olympic Committee banned her from representing her country again.
 Now living in the U.S., she would go on to compete for her adopted country in the next four Summer Games.
 Despite not being able to replicate her success, Fikotová was chosen to lead the American team at the 1972 Games in Munich, West Germany.

 Lopez Lomong carried the flag at the 2008 Summer Olympics in Beijing, China and became the fifth flag bearer to be born outside the United States.
 As a teenager in war-torn Sudan, Lomong was one of several thousand boys brought to America as a refugee in 2001.
 His selection came during a time when the U.S. and other Western countries had been critical of the Chinese government's close links with Sudan, a country accused of human rights violations and war crimes.